WildMeOrg/codex-frontend/README.md

 ## Thanks

-Thanks to [Lokalise](https://lokalise.com/) for providing translation management services.
+- Thanks to [Lokalise](https://lokalise.com/) for providing translation management services.

-Thanks to [flatfile](https://flatfile.io/) for providing data import services.
+- Thanks to [Flatfile](https://flatfile.io/) for providing data import services.
+- Thanks to Emily Ke for developing the server status screen, page transitions, and more!

-Thanks to Emily Ke and Madeleine Webb for their contributions.
+- Thanks to  Madeleine Webb for her design assistance.